githubEdit

 • Looked for full-duplex communication protocol as demanded by Jiaqi.

-For Push API, I only found instruction to make push messages which is for web apps.
-Unofficial instructions to make push messages to Android exist on Intercom Developers and Iterable, both of which use Firebase for the push service.
+For Push APIarrow-up-right, I only found instruction to make push messagesarrow-up-right which is for web apps.
+Unofficial instructions to make push messages to Android exist on Intercom Developersarrow-up-right and Iterablearrow-up-right, both of which use Firebase for the push service.

 My conclusion is that we should consider these after we have a working poll model because they involve external services.